xmake-io/xmake/README.md

 ## Technical Support

-You can also consider sponsoring us to get extra technical support services via [Github sponsor program](https://github.com/sponsors/waruqi), then you can get access to [xmake-io/technical-support](https://github.com/xmake-io/technical-support) repository to get more consulting related information.
+You can also consider sponsoring us to get extra technical support services via the [Github sponsor program](https://github.com/sponsors/waruqi), This gives you access to the [xmake-io/technical-support](https://github.com/xmake-io/technical-support) repository, where you can get more information on consulting.

 - [x] Handling Issues with higher priority
 - [x] One-to-one technical consulting service